 Step 1: Becoming a Standard Business Sponsor (SBS)

-A business must be approved as a Standard Business Sponsor before sponsoring any overseas worker.
+A business must be approved as a Standard Business Sponsor before they are able to sponsor any overseas worker.

 To be approved, the business must:

-Once approved, SBS status is generally valid for five years.
+Once approved, the SBS validity period is usually five years.

 Government fee: $420